Are you looking for a 2020 Reading Challenge for book lovers and wanderlusters?

 What travel writer doesn’t love the islands and the beach for a little escapism now and again?

-In honor of an American summer, I cannot wait to read books set in the islands, warm destinations, and books perfect for the beach.
+In honor of an American summer, I cannot wait to read books set on the islands, in warm destinations, and books perfect for the beach.
 I am getting vampire pale since we moved from FL to NC.

-A Book Set In Your Upcoming or Bucket List Travel Destination
+July: Book Set In Bucket List Or Upcoming Travel Destination

 Are you a traveler too?
 Where are you headed in 2020?
 We are already planning our vacations now.

-I’m super excited to take this one on as a Smithie and multicultural book blogger.
+I’m super excited to take this one on as a Smithie and book blogger.

 I love a good paranormal book in the fall.
 TUL has endless fall book lists showcasing all things spooky.